Community Grants

 What kinds of projects does the SHCF fund?

-The SHCF supports programs and initiatives that have a charitable purpose and contribute to the building of a healthy, caring and connected community in the Wingecarribee Shire.
+The SHCF supports programs and initiatives that have a charitable purpose and contribute to the building of a healthy, caring and connected community in the Southern Highlands region of NSW.
 We are seeking grant applications for projects that support health and welfare, culture, education, families, youth and aged care, environmental projects and programs that support First Nations people.

 Does my project need to be local?

 Yes.
-We only fund projects and programs within the Wingecarribee LGA.
+We only fund projects and programs within the Southern Highlands region of NSW.

 Do I need an ABN, be a registered organisation, or registered for GST?

 Applicants need to have an ABN and in general, need to be a registered charitable organisation or partnered with a registered charitable organisation.
+The charity does not necessarily have to have DGR 1 but cannot be DGR 2.
 Applicants do not need to be registered for GST.

 Do you fund individuals or businesses?